yiwxng/Portfolio_YiWang/README.md

 # Introduction
 Hi I am Yi (she/her), an undergrad at the University of Toronto studying Computer Science and Statistics.

-I've had over more than 1 year of research experience at a Reinforcement and HCI lab, where I participated in many research projects that investigated how to create meaningful and non-harmful interaction between humans and AI.
+I've had over more than 1 year of research experience at a Reinforcement Learning (RL)and HCI lab, where I participated in many research projects that created AI tools for health.

+I was also fortunately awards a department scholarship during summer 2023 to work on a RL algorithm powered mental health text message system.

 ## What I am curious about?
 I am mainly interested in Machine-learning, reinforcememnt learning, and creating meanginful AI tools for good (mental health and education).